Art director + multidisciplinary designer in Toronto. I build brands, sandbox systems, and move between realms of digital & tactile design.

 2. Pre-production:

-Copywriter tailors content and generates copy in accordance with the wireframe.
+Copywriter tailors content and generates copy in accordance to the wireframe.

 3. Production: Creative develops visual design for emails based on the wireframe and copy, then sends off for approval.